Iwaidja people: Victoria Settlement at Port Essington

-Another young Garig-Iwaidja man named Mildirn (aka Jack Davis) and his two brothers Aladyin and Mijolk, were kidnapped and taken on board another ship that was visiting Port Essington.
+Another young Garig-Iwaidja man named Mildirn (a.k.a.
+Jack Davis) and his two brothers Aladyin and Mijolk, were kidnapped and taken on board another ship that was visiting Port Essington.
 They were subsequently abandoned at Hong Kong where they scrounged an existence for around two years before being rescued and returned to their homeland.

 In 1845, explorer Ludwig Leichhardt made an overland journey from the east coast of Australia to Port Essington.
 Garig-Iwaidja people such as Eooanberry, Minorelli, Apirk, Nyuall, Baki Baki, Rambo Rambo and Bill White helped guide and feed Leichhardt's party through the latter stages of their journey toward and through the Cobourg Peninsula.
 Leichhardt was impressed with their hospitality, English language skills and physique.

 The Victoria Settlement also served as the base for the first attempt to convert the Garig-Iwaidja to Christianity.
 Catholic missionary, Father Angelo Confalonieri learnt their language but failed to convince them to give up their culture.
 He died from malaria near the settlement in 1848.

 Malaria and other diseases killed off around 40 of the settlers and the Victoria Settlement was abandoned by the British in 1849.